-Pemolina Uses, Dosage, Side Effects, Food Interaction and all others data.
+Pemolina Uses, Dosage, Side Effects and more

 In 2005, the Food and Drug Administration (FDA) withdrew approval for pemoline.
 In March 2005, Abbott Laboratories (Cylert marketer) had discontinued the production of Cylert arguing economic reasons.